-Accessible Wales offers consultancy regarding access for people with disabilities.
+Accessible Wales Access Consultancy service aims to help clients address access issues they may be facing.
 This service may be as small as writing a brief access review for a small local shop or carrying out full access management of a newly created public building.
-With a team of three highly experienced auditors and a wealth of knowledge on disability and access issues you can rest assured that we will carry out your access consultancy to the highest possible standard.

-This service comes in two formats, an informal Walkthrough Access Review and a Detailed Access Audit, both these services are outlined below.
 If you wish more information, or would like to talk to us about booking these services please do not hesitate to contact us.
-Remember all our access services can be tailored to suit the needs of our clients.